Content analysis: Computational tools

+Recent work finds that frontier large language models (LLMs), used in a zero-shot setup, can reproduce expert content-analysis labels and in some cases outperform non-expert outsourced human coders on complex tasks such as entity extraction and identification of nuanced political criticism in news articles.

-Reliability and Validity
+Reliability and validity

 Robert Weber notes: "To make valid inferences from the text, it is important that the classification procedure be reliable in the sense of being consistent: Different people should code the same text in the same way".
 The validity, inter-coder reliability and intra-coder reliability are subject to intense methodological research efforts over long years.

 Neuendorf suggests that when human coders are used in content analysis at least two independent coders should be used.
 Reliability of human coding is often measured using a statistical measure of inter-coder reliability or "the amount of agreement or correspondence among two or more coders".
 Lacy and Riffe identify the measurement of inter-coder reliability as a strength of quantitative content analysis, arguing that, if content analysts do not measure inter-coder reliability, their data are no more reliable than the subjective impressions of a single reader.

 According to today's reporting standards, quantitative content analyses should be published with complete codebooks and for all variables or measures in the codebook the appropriate inter-coder or inter-rater reliability coefficients should be reported based on empirical pre-tests.
 Furthermore, the validity of all variables or measures in the codebook must be ensured.
 This can be achieved through the use of established measures that have proven their validity in earlier studies.
 Also, the content validity of the measures can be checked by experts from the field who scrutinize and then approve or correct coding instructions, definitions and examples in the codebook.